MuriloRoque/marthas_rescue_shooter_game/docs/gdd.md

 Chapter 5: Boss will shoot triple chasing missiles, needs 35 hits to be destroyed.

 Chapter 6: Boss will shoot triple chasing missiles with bombs and create a temporary shield from time to time, needs 40 hits to be destroyed.

+## Bonuses

+At the end of each stage, the player will be able to choose one out of two random bonuses for the next stage:

+- Increase move speed by 20%
+- Add one more vertical missile (up to 3)
+- Add one more diagonal missile (up to 3)
+- Add shield
+- Increase attack speed by 20%